Bloodgood vs Crimson Queen Japanese Maple

 Color

-At the beginning of the season, the Crimson Queen has lighter red color.
+At the beginning of the season, the Crimson Queen has a lighter red color.
 It can be described as crimson or crimson-red.
-It is from the color of the leaves that this variety got its name.
+It is the color of the leaves that got this variety’s name.

-Bloodgood has darker leaves and this is especially noticeable if it gets enough sunlight.
-Its main color is red-purple.
-Sometimes it can even be almost purple, but by midsummer, the color fades and may even show a greenish hue.
+Bloodgood has darker leaves, which is especially noticeable if it gets enough sunlight.
+Its primary color is red-purple.
+Sometimes, it can even be almost purple, but by midsummer, the color fades and may even show a greenish hue.

-At the end of the season, like its competitor, Bloodgood turns bright red.
+Like its competitor, Bloodgood turns bright red at the end of the season.
 This is the second time of the year when this maple gets special attention.

 A slight advantage of Bloodgood is that the leaves have a larger surface area than the Crimson Queen.
-As a result, some of the light is reflected off the leaves and gives them a glossy appearance.
+As a result, some light is reflected off the leaves, giving them a glossy appearance.

 Size

 Bloodgood is a large tree.
-It can reach a height of over 25 feet, but a width of just under 20 feet.
-The growth rate of this maple is quite fast, growing more than 1 foot per year.
+It can reach over 25 feet but just under 20 feet wide.
+The growth rate of this maple is relatively fast, growing more than 1 foot per year.

 The Crimson Queen, on the other hand, does not usually exceed 10 feet in height and 12 feet in width after 10 to 15 years.
 The growth rate is noticeably slower than the competitor and is less than 1 foot per year.

-The size and growth rate of both varieties can vary greatly depending on growing conditions.
-Bloodgood is nevertheless much larger than Crimson Queen in the same amount of time.
+Both varieties’ size and growth rate can vary greatly depending on growing conditions.
+Bloodgood is much larger than Crimson Queen in the same amount of time.

 From this data, you should realize that Bloodgood needs more space.
 Plant it 15 feet away from other trees and buildings.